kamarada/kamarada-website/en/_posts/2017-01-25-how-to-install-opensuse-leap-linux-on-a-server.md

 If you need to change any setting, select the respective headline using the **up and down arrow** keys and hit **Enter** to go to the corresponding screen.

-Please observe that by default both the firewall and remote access via the secure shell (SSH) are disabled:
+Please observe that by default both the firewall and remote access via the [secure shell (SSH)][ssh] are disabled:

 {% include image.html src="/files/2017/01/opensuse-server-34-en.jpg" %}